-However we have decided to include actions in these areas.
-In order to keep a high profile on Religion or Belief we will continue to deliver a robust RE syllabus and visit different places of worship as part of our school curriculum activities.
+However, we have decided to include actions in these areas.
+In order to keep a high profile on Religion and Belief we will continue to deliver a robust RE syllabus.

 We will introduce some intergenerational work to help to foster good relations between our older and younger generations.
-This will involve making contact with our local Elderly Care Facility and inviting them into school.
+This will involve contacting our local Elderly Care Facility and inviting them into school.
 Our pupils will then work with them on providing anthologies and afternoon teas.
 This will provide both groups the opportunity to meet and get to know each other whilst learning useful skills.